Dear Tits and Sass

 Alice: There’s no need to pack it in unless you really want to.
 You’ve got options!
 It’s great that you’re keeping your website up to date, and that’s probably a piece of what’s keeping your core group around.
 The trick, though, is getting new clients to get to your website via your ads.
 Since you advertise on multiple sites in your local market, try diversifying your ads with different photos and approaches on each and keep them as fresh and updated as you do your website.
 It might seem counterintuitive, but taking an ad down for a while can give your business a boost, especially if you’ve been advertising on the same sites for the majority of your career.

-Dear Tits and Sass: How Do I Organize My Stripper Clothes?
+Dear Tits and Sass: My Boyfriend’s Back

 Dear Tits and Sass,

-Sloppy Stripper
+Secret Stripper